SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Capitola Art & Wine Festival

-The gorgeous beach front city of Capitola is home to this magnificent art and wine festival.
-This family centered event has over 160 artists and vendors each year and over 22 wineries all located in the Santa Cruz mountain area.
+The gorgeous beachfront city of Capitola is home to this magnificent annual art and wine festival.

-Being that Capitola is located ocean side, you will be able to taste some of the best seafood you could ever imagine fresh from the sea.
+Here, you will taste some of the best seafood you could ever imagine fresh from the sea.

 Both days include dance performances, live music, and even a traveling magician to entertain you and the kids.